 The Alaska Airlines Visa Signature Credit Card

-Rewards Details: Cardholders earn three miles per dollar spent on Alaska Airlines tickets, vacation packages, cargo and in-flight purchases, and one mile per dollar everywhere else.
-There’s no cap or expiration date on miles.
+Rewards Details: Cardholders earn three miles per dollar spent on Alaska Airlines and Virgin America purchases and one mile for all other purchases.

 Signup Bonus: Cardholders can earn 30,000 bonus miles if they spend $1,000 or more within the first 90 days.

-Travel Benefits: A free checked bag for you and up to six companions; cardholders are eligible for an annual companion fare from $121 (that’s a $99 base fare plus taxes and fees from $22) after you spend $1,000 or more within the first 90 days.
+Travel Benefits: A free checked bag for you and up to six companions; cardholders are eligible for an annual companion fare from $121 (that’s a $99 base fare plus taxes and fees from $22).
 Plus, no foreign transaction fees.

 Annual Fee: $75